Note: different tools are needed depending on what parts of Akri you are developing. This document aims to make that clear.

 KUBECONFIG

 .
-Reference Akri's cluster setup instructions if needed.cargo build
+Reference Akri's cluster setup instructions if needed.Build the repo with all default features by running

 cargo run